davbrauer/galaxy-workflow-generator/README.md

 - Task 1: Quality control and data preprocessing
 - Task 2: Genome alignment
-- Task 3: Transcript quantification and differential gene expression Each task can be completed by means of one or more alternative atoms.
+- Task 3: Transcript quantification and differential gene expression

+Each task can be completed by means of one or more alternative atoms.
 The Galaxy workflow generator embeds a **plugin** that extends the Galaxy interface with novel interactive dialogs, which compare the alternative atoms that can be used to solve the current task in the selected analysis.
 Doing so, we are able to inform users about alternative tools and parameterizations.

-The Galaxy workflow generator collects alternative atoms to carry out RNA-Seq and BS/RRBS-Seq analyses.

 The Figure below illustrates how the process of selecting atoms and building workflows takes place.
 Here, a user is carrying out an RNA-Seq analysis, which